I have spent my entire life in the midwestern US. For the past eight years I have blessed enough to spend my time

 If you see happy horse ears, and you have confirmed with the handler that the horse isn't much of a biter, go ahead and present your hand to the animal to let him get a smell of you.
-If the horse smells you and touches your hand with their nose, even if just very lightly, then you have the horse's okay to be pet.
+If the horse smells you and touches your hand with its nose, even if just very lightly, then you have the horse's okay to be pet.

 How to Pet a Horse: Where to Pet and What to Avoid

 A good scratch on the horse's neck will make him very happy.
-Some horses like their faces, ears, and even the area at the top behind of their front legs (think horse armpits) scratched.
+Some horses like their faces, ears, and even the area at the top behind their front legs (think horse armpits) scratched.
 Some really do not want you to touch them in these places.
 See what the horse responds to, and as always ask the handler.
 The horse thinks you are grooming him, and this is how other horses bond with each other.
 You know you're doing something right if you see the horse cocking its head and quivering its lip.

 Feeding horses carrots, apples, or other treats will cause them to want to follow you home.
 This is an easy way to gain affection, even a grumpy-looking horse will completely change his disposition at the sight of treats.
 Proceed with caution: horses who are over-treated may start to get pushy and nip at you.
 Feeding treats may seem innocent, but actually can easily be misconceived as submissiveness by the horse.
 Try just to feed one or two.

 How to Make Friends With a Horse

 If you are lucky enough to be able to visit with horses at a barn or take lessons, ask to learn how to groom them.
 As we know, horses groom each other as a sign of affection.
 Grooming horses, especially on a regular basis, is an important aspect of building a relationship with them.